grishinium-blockchain/grishinium-go/README.md

-# TON Go Migration Scaffold
+Grishinium blockchain

-This directory mirrors the C++ project structure with Go packages and commands.
+Blockchain with Go packages and commands.
-Each package contains placeholders to be implemented during migration.
+Each package contains placeholders to be implemented

 Build all commands under cmd/* with: go build ./...